 Men: Suit coats are not required, but ties should be worn.
 Dark slacks, dark socks, and dark shoes are considered appropriate apparel for academic regalia occasions.

 Ladies: Dark clothing should be worn under the black robes.
 No flowers are to be worn or carried.

-According to traditions of academic regalia, no jewelry or non-academic accessories should be worn on the outside of the robe; no accessories or decor should be on the cap.
+According to traditions of academic regalia, no jewelry or non-academic accessories should be worn on the outside of the robe.
 The only exceptions are the medallions and cords worn to indicate academic honors.

 During the ceremony, each candidate will walk across the stage and receive a diploma cover.
 A photograph will be taken at this point by a professional photographer.
 Under no circumstances will anyone other than the professional photographer be allowed on the stage to take pictures.
 Anyone taking pictures from the floor should be careful not to block the aisles.
 Thank you for your cooperation.